Endpoint Services, Munki, Using Munki to Upgrade macOS

 - Restart Required

-Multi-Tenant Munki can be used to perform in-place macOS upgrades (e.g. from macOS 10.13.x to macOS 10.14.x) without disturbing user data.
+Multi-Tenant Munki can be used to perform in-place macOS upgrades (e.g. from macOS 12 to macOS 13) on Intel hardware without disturbing user data.
 These upgrades use Apple's own 'startosinstall' upgrade mechanism built into macOS installer packages, ensuring that any required firmware updates are applied during the upgrade.

 Before planning an OS upgrade, check Apple's system requirements to confirm hardware compatibility.
 Munki can't natively know if the device in question is capable of running the new operating system, so it will try in all cases but fail on unsupported hardware.